-The next season, 1991-92, was a startling one.
-As Bayern Munich contrived to put almost every foot wrong, eventually finishing an uncharacteristic 10th, one of the greatest Bundesliga title races unfolded without them.
-In what was Germany’s first season of footballing reunification at club level, there was a three-way, final day battle for the title between league leaders Eintracht Frankfurt, Borussia Dortmund and Daum’s Stuttgart.
+The next season, 1991/92, was a startling one.
+As Bayern contrived to put almost every foot wrong, eventually finishing an uncharacteristic tenth, one of the greatest Bundesliga title races unfolded without them.
+In what was Germany’s first season of reunification at club level, there was a three-way, final-day battle for the title between league leaders Frankfurt, Borussia Dortmund and Daum’s Stuttgart.

 Yet for much of the final afternoon both Frankfurt and Stuttgart appeared set to slip up.
 When Stéphane Chapuisat opened the scoring early for Dortmund at Duisburg, the title was provisionally in their hands.
 Daum was all set to be the bridesmaid once more, even more so when Stuttgart fell behind at Bayer Leverkusen.
 With Frankfurt being held at Hansa Rostock, the drama was reaching fever pitch.